shakfu/cymongoose/docs/dev/api-analysis.md

 # Mongoose API Wrapper Analysis

-This document tracks which Mongoose C library features are wrapped in pymongoose and prioritizes future work.
+This document tracks which Mongoose C library features are wrapped in cymongoose and prioritizes future work.

 ## Currently Wrapped Features